The xx announce monthly Apple Music 1 show 'Interludes Radio'

 - READ MORE: The xx’s Romy shows her true colours with new solo song ‘Lifetime’, a masterclass in pandemic pop

-For the inaugural “horror-themed” episode, the singer and bassist will be joined by a host of friends and collaborators, including Florence Welch, Elton John, Sampha, John Glacier, director Yann Gonzalez, as well as his bandmates from The xx.
+For the inaugural “horror-themed” episode, the singer and bassist will be joined by a host of friends and collaborators, including Florence Welch, Elton John, Sampha, Jimmy Somerville, director Yann Gonzalez, as well as his bandmates from The xx.

 Subsequent editions will be hosted by Jamie xx and Madley-Croft, though the exact air dates for these are yet to be confirmed.